-“The death of a spouse, for whatever reason, is a significant threat to health and poses a substantial risk of death by whatever cause,” write study, authors Nicholas A. Christakis and Felix Elwert.
+“The death of a spouse, for whatever reason, is a significant threat to health and poses a substantial risk of death by whatever cause,” write study authors Nicholas A. Christakis and Felix Elwert.

 Does this phenomenon sound familiar?
 As The Cut points out: Johnny and June Cash.
 What about Noah and Allie for all you Notebook fans?
 It may be super depressing, but come on, that is some dark romance.

 Another effect of heartbreak?
 Physical pain.
-You know the feeling of being truly, devastated by a breakup?
+You know the feeling of being truly devastated by a breakup?
 It’s like you have the flu and your whole body is dying.

 That’s because your brain is telling your body it is in pain.
 Your brain is the powerful epicenter of the body.
-Studies have shown that the same areas of the brain light up when you’re broken hearted as when you feel pain.
+Studies have shown that the same areas of the brain light up when you’re broken-hearted as when you feel pain.

 The brain controls everything, including what you feel.
 The stress of heartbreak is so great that the signs begin to manifest in your physical being.
 That is some seriously intense stuff.

-Love is a powerful thing
+Love is a Powerful Thing

 It’s no coincidence that broken heart syndrome has the name it does.
 It’s not just for clickability on the Internet.
 Love is one of, if not the most, powerful emotions we feel as human beings.
 Studies have shown that love is as addictive as many major drugs.
 It is consuming.
 Maybe that’s why we decide to marry each other in the first place: You cannot even imagine life without that person.

 So, give into that loving feeling.
-It’s OK to feel like the world might fall apart if you partner were to suddenly die or leave you (sorry for being depressing again).
+It’s OK to feel like the world might fall apart if your partner were to suddenly die or leave you (sorry for being depressing again).
 These are normal feelings when it comes to intense love.
 We’re just hoping your romance is more happiness than, you know, death.

 Sending good vibes your way!